in28minutes/in28minutes.com/_posts/2019-04-17-Software-Design-109-Design-Patterns-For-Beginners.md

 ![image info](images/Capture-109-14.png)

 The Iterator pattern is one of the most simple design patterns.
-You have a set of elements arranged in a collection, and you want to sequentially access those elements.
+You have a set of elements arranged in a collection, and you want to access those elements sequentially.
 A good example of an Iterator is a TV remote, which has the "next" and "previous" buttons to surf TV channels.
 Pressing the "next" button takes me one channel in the forward direction, and pressing the "previous" button takes me one channel in the backward direction.

 In the programming works, examples of the ```Iterator``` class and the enhanced ```for``` loop in Java are examples of the Iterator pattern.